danpage/mascab/README.md

   - `mascab-peripheral.bib`
-    is a        BiBTeX bibliography database of entries that are at the periphery of what *should* be included in `masca.bib` but are worth hanging on to either way.
+    is a        BiBTeX bibliography database of entries that are at the periphery of what *should* be included in `masca.bib` but are worth hanging on to either way (e.g., because they *could* be included in the future, or just add context).

 - The `Makefile` included has two main targets:

   - `mascab.pdf`
     is a PDF generated from `mascab.tex`,
   - `mascab.tax`
-    is the keyword taxonomy, scraped output from the BiBTeX databases: each entry is roughly grouped and assigned associated keywords so as to allow filtering, although this is imperfect to say the least.
+    is a keyword taxonomy scraped from the BiBTeX databases: each entry is roughly grouped and assigned associated keywords so as to allow filtering, although this is imperfect to say the least.

   Note that up to a point, keywords associated with the latter are just an (evolving) mechanism to manage content, vs. a robust taxonomy.
+As example, cases such as

+  - where a paper makes multiple contributions (e.g., includes both an attack, *and* a countermeasure), or
+  - where a paper could be applied within the context of either covert *or* side-channels

+  aren't that well served.

 - Modelled on
   [CryptoBib](http://cryptobib.di.ens.fr),